 In 2015, he chaired a stream at the EMES Social Enterprise Conference (Social Enterprise Education) then became a faculty member providing feedback to doctoral students on the EMES Social Enterprise Doctoral Summer School.
 In 2017, he led Sheffield Hallam University's successful application for Institutional Membership of EMES and has been announced as co-chair for the EMES 2019 International Conference.
 He has also (co-)chaired streams at the Institute of Small Business and Entrepreneurship Conference (Social, Ethical and Sustainable Enterprise, with Mike Bull) and International Social Innovation Research Conference (Social Co-operatives and the Solidarity Economy).

 From 2014 - 2017, he chaired Sheffield Business School’s PRME group, organising conferences in 2016 and 2017 to highlight research and teaching materials available to support the PRME initiative.
-From 2018, he will be route-leader of the MBA Co-operative Leadership and Social Entrepreneurship at Sheffield Business School, co-delivered with the Co-operative College (Manchester) and Co-operative Management Education Programme (St Mary's University, Halifax, Canada).
+Up to 2018, he was route-leader of the MBA Cooperative Leadership and Social Entrepreneurship at Sheffield Business School, co-delivered with the Co-operative College (Manchester) and Co-operative Management Education Programme (St Mary's University, Halifax, Canada).

 For further details, see his Professorial CV and Statement.